microsoft/nni/docs/SearchSpaceSpec.md

 <br/>

 * {"_type":"lognormal","_value":[label, mu, sigma]}
-   * Which means the variable value is a value drawn according to a lognormal distribution like 10^(normal(log10(mu), sigma)), so that the logarithm of the return value is normally distributed.
-   * When optimizing, this variable is constrained to be positive.
+   * Which means the variable value is a value drawn according to exp(normal(mu, sigma)) so that the logarithm of the return value is normally distributed.
+When optimizing, this variable is constrained to be positive.
 <br/>

 * {"_type":"qlognormal","_value":[label, mu, sigma, q]}
-   * Which means the variable value is a value like round(lognormal(mu, sigma) / q) * q
+   * Which means the variable value is a value like round(exp(normal(mu, sigma)) / q) * q
    * Suitable for a discrete variable with respect to which the objective is smooth and gets smoother with the size of the variable, which is bounded from one side.
 <br/>